-A comprehensive web application designed to offer personalized treatment recommendations and support for individuals with ALS.
+Offering personalized treatment and support for individuals with ALS.

 Design Strategist, UX Researcher, UI/UX